-TX uses the latest body structure technology widely adopted by high-end automotive, motorsport & aerospace industries, which we’ve adapted for the unique requirements of a commercial taxi
+Both TX and VN5 use the latest body structure technology widely adopted by high-end automotive, motorsport & aerospace industries, which we’ve adapted for the unique requirements of a commercial taxi

 All aluminium frame

-Unlike our previous models built from conventional steel, the new TX is constructed entirely from anodised aluminium and bonded together using a hot cure adhesive.
+Unlike our previous models built from conventional steel, TX & VN5 are constructed entirely from anodised aluminium and bonded together using a hot cure adhesive.

-This bonding process improves the taxis' strength returning joints which are cohesive and well connected across the whole of the joint rather than at single points.
+This bonding process improves the vehicle's strength returning joints which are cohesive and well connected across the whole of the joint rather than at single points.

-30% lighter than past taxis, the aluminium frame maximises weight-savings to improve performance and the range of the electric engine.
-The use of aluminium, which is 100% recyclable, boosts the TX’s green credentials even further.
+30% lighter than past vehicles, the aluminium frame maximises weight-savings to improve performance and the range of the electric engine.
+The use of aluminium, which is 100% recyclable, boosts the TX & VN5's green credentials even further.

-What's more, pound-for-pound aluminium can absorb twice the crash energy of mild steel, helping to make the new electric taxi our safest taxi ever.
+What's more, pound-for-pound aluminium can absorb twice the crash energy of mild steel, helping to make our new electric vehicles safer than ever.